mtti/mhp/README.md

 * `/templates` Nunjucks template files.
 * `/mhp.routes.js`

-## mhp.routes.js
+## Routes

+Unlike with many static site generators, in MHP the location of post and page source files on disk is completely unrelated to their locations in the generated site.
+Posts and pages are treated more or less as data and are generated according to routes defined in the `mhp.routes.js` file in a project's root.

-A minimal routes file exports a callback which receives the MHP router as a parameter:
+The route file should be a JavaScript module exporting a single function, which accepts the MHP root router as a parameter:

 ```javascript
 module.exports = (router) => {